vxx-a/rmt/README.md

 ```
 *This part can be accessed by other services.*

-User is responsible for assigning some response to each request.
-Request Ping should return a response Pong, but it may not.
-It is user's responsibility to match the service response correctly.
-Stronger typization may be added in the future.
+User is assigning to each gate some request and response.

 ###### Gates implementation
 ```rust